accidental-feature/ultima/README.md

 Copyright © 2023 [K. Richmond](https://0hundred.dev)

 ### Shout Outs

+Thank you to anyone who contributes to and or uses Ultima!

 Thank you [Anime-chan](https://anime-chan.vercel.app) for the inspiration!
 Check them out if you have a chance!